wea-f/ByePassHub/MakeYourOwnLink.md

 	> For the user ID,  you can put anything, make sure it's unique.

-	> For your email, you could use a temporary email provider like [TempMail](https://temp-mail.org/) so you can create more links in the future.
+	> For your email, you could use a temporary email provider like [TempMail](https://temp-mail.org/) or [SmailPro](https://smailpro.com/) so you can create more links in the future.

 4. Press sign-up after filling the boxes, and complete the email activation.
 5. After making an account, now we are going to register the link.
 Go to this page in freeDNS: https://freedns.afraid.org/domain/registry